-- 1. Park the machine on solid and level ground. - 2.
-Set the machine to the specified position for maintenance and repair. - 3.
-Lower the work unit to the ground and position it as shown in the drawing. - 4.
-Set all control levers to either the neutral or the hold position '0'. - 5.
-Turn the safety lever of the work hydraulic system to position '1'. - 6.
-If your machine is provided with ALS Electronics, you must switch off the ALS Electronics. - 7.
-Take out the start key and store it in a safe place. - 8.
-Apply the parking brake. - 9.
-Apply the warning sign you received together with the tools at the start switch. - 10.
-Put wheel chocks in front and behind the wheels. - 11.
-Secure the articulated steering with the articulated steering catch. - 12.
-If required, remove dirt.
+- 1 Park the machine on solid and level ground. - 2- Set the machine to the specified position for maintenance and repair. - 3- Lower the work unit to the ground and position it as shown in the drawing. - 4- Set all control levers to either the neutral or the hold position '0'. - 5- Turn the safety lever of the work hydraulic system to position '1'. - 6- Take out the start key and store it in a safe place. - 7 Apply the parking brake. - 8- Apply the warning sign you received together with the tools at the start switch. - 9- Put wheel chocks in front and behind the wheels. - 10- Secure the articulated steering with the articulated steering catch. - 11 If required, remove dirt.

-CLEANING THE MACHINE
+22.2 CLEANING THE MACHINE